smudge/decks/railsconf-2022/slides.md

 <!--
 But what about nonstandard sequences?
-Like one that goes in descending order.
+Like one that goes in

 CLICK

+descending order.

+CLICK

-Or even worse... attributes that are encrypted but that have a corresponding one-way hash for enforcing uniqueness.
+Or even worse... attributes that are encrypted at rest, but that must still be unique.

-There's just no way to select for the MAX value in these columns.
+There's just no way with SQL to select for the MAX value in these columns.
 -->

 ---